priyanshi1006/QuizApp_FSD_project/README.md

 # Questify

-Questify is a simple blog website that allows users to register, login, and perform CRUD operations on their questions.
+Questify is a quiz website that allows users to register, login,  perform CRUD operations on their questions, take quiz, generate the result summary of quiz.
 It is built using Spring Boot for the backend and React for the frontend.

 ## Features